About the Author

 Navigating the USMLE is not an easy task in and of itself.
 Add on to that a need for testing accommodations, and it may well feel impossible.
 While the process can certainly be difficult, it’s not impossible.
 This blog offers a few simple steps to help you navigate the process...

-Balancing Medical School and Life: Strategies for Maintaining a Social Life
+How to Balance Med School and a Social Life

 13 min